 (PSA: All restaurants in Waikiki are pretty chill about the dress code.
 However, this is not usually the case at other Morimoto restaurants.)

-Hoku’s (For Scenic Views)
+Hoku’s (For Scenic Views + Dolphin Fun)

 Hoku’s Restaurant at the Kahala Hotel is the epitome of luxury.
 The stylish waterfront restaurant inside the Kahala Hotel offers a delicious, elegant dinner menu.
-However, they’re known for their lavish Sunday brunch, which includes everything from rack of lamb to Alaskan king crab.
+However, they’re known for their decadent Sunday brunch, which includes everything from rack of lamb to Alaskan king crab.

 When you’re ready, head inside for dinner.
 The menu consists mostly of upscale seafood– but what you’re really paying for here is the view of the beach.
 Hoku’s is a side of the island that most people don’t usually get to see unless they’re staying at the Kahala.
 It’s pricy, but a nice experience.